 Characteristics of Child Sexual Abusers

 While a sexual abuser can be anyone, many sexual abusers share certain traits.
 In a Canadian study, 40% of convicted child sexual abusers were sexually abused as children and they tended to choose victims close to the age at which they were victimized.2 Child abusers may also be frequently aggressive as one study found that 50% of child victims experienced force as part of the abuse.3

 Child abuse offenders have personality characteristics that facilitate the sexual abuse of children.
 For example, child abusers are attracted to children sexually and are willing to act on these impulses.
 Sexual abusers also must:4

 - Overcome the internal barriers against sexually abusing children

 - Overcome the external barriers against sexually abusing children

-- Overcome the child resistance to sexual abuse – includes manipulation of the child into involving them in a sexual activity and then coercing them not to tell others about it
+- Overcome the child resistance to sexual abuse – includes manipulation of the child into involving them in sexual activity and then coercing them not to tell others about it

 Because of these necessities, child abusers may appear very charming or likable in an effort to win the trust of the child and those around the child.